 While I was planning the snack bar area, I had trouble deciding on a number of factors.
 Should the cabinets be painted white or grey?
 Upper cabinets with glass doors or open shelving?
 Subway tile backsplash or marble?
 Overhead lighting or under cabinet?
 The number of decisions to make for this small area really added up.

 After careful deliberation, I decided to go with light grey painted cabinets.
 I purchased the cabinet boxes from Ikea and had custom maple doors constructed and spray lacquered in Para’s SR-43 Shoreline, part of the Sarah Richardson collection.
 I then took the upper frames to our local glass shop and had reeded glass installed.
 Doing it this way took a little more effort, but ended up costing about half the amount of custom.

-For the countertop, I chose Caesarstone’s quartz in stone grey.
+For the countertop, I chose Caesarstone’s stone grey quartz.
 I think it will add depth to the area and tie in some of the other mid-toned grey elements in the room.
 It is being installed later this week.

 For the backsplash, I’ve decided to go with marble, but I haven’t finalized anything.
 Here are some of the styles I’m considering…

 I really like the tumbled rectangular mosaic (shown in the middle right side) and will probably go with it.
 I think it’s classic in design and prefer that it isn’t shiny like the polished options.

 For the hardware, I was inspired by one of Martha Stewart’s kitchens and found something similar at Restoration Hardware called Asbury.
 I opted for the brushed nickel finish to complement the stainless steel beverage fridge that will be in this area.